 36’4″ x 19’2″ (11.1m x 5.85m) being gross external measurements.
 A stone built building with some brick infill and a fallen slate roof.
 Internally it is arranged in one room with a former stone fireplace to one end and last used for stock/agricultural purposes.
 The building has deteriorated since the photograph shown on the front cover was taken.

-The proposed accommodation comprises an entrance hall with separate W.C., an open plan area with kitchen, dining room and living room, a utility/boot room and larder plus three bedrooms to include a bathroom and an en-suite shower room.
+The previously proposed accommodation comprises an entrance hall with separate W.C., an open plan area with kitchen, dining room and living room, a utility/boot room and larder plus three bedrooms to include a bathroom and an en-suite shower room.
 A staircase goes to a first floor with attic wardrobe and shower room.

 It will be the purchaser’s responsibility to maintain the recently erected boundary around the property.